Coozco/Magicband-Reader/README.md

 Also included are a modified circuitboard holder (hot glue the arduino to it) and a deeper light ring if you do not get the arduino side profile neopixle strip.

+I procured all the electronics from aliexpress for less than $15.
+A lot cheaper than the adafruit variant.
+Only difference in doing it this way than going with adafruit is with this version, you do not have to pair any magicbands.
+It will ready any of them.

 Follow the circuit diagram to wire it up.